lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 DOI to statement: https://doi.org/10.1080/00031305.2016.1154108 {{1}}

+**Example**: Odds ratio of 0.8 (0.59, 1.01 95% CI), p>0.05 ("not significant") for drug treatment, uncertainty could reach odds of 41% less disease from drug {{2}}

 `@script`
-What does a recognized, statistical organization say about p-values?
-Because of its misuse, the American Statistical Association, who are a large group of statisticians, made a statement to not rely on p values in scientific studies, as it is not good evidence for a hypothesis or for the study's findings importance.
-So, avoid using it.
+Why didn't I include the p value?
+The biggest reason is that it provides little to no clinical or public health value and it can actually be harmful!
+One of the biggest and most influential statistical association released a statement about this problem.
+They provide much more detail in their statement, but briefly, they state to not rely on p values in scientific studies.
+P values are not good evidence for a hypothesis or for the study's findings importance.

+Let's take an example.
+Suppose a drug treatment for a disease has an odds ratio of zero point eight, but has a p value above zero point zero five.
+Most studies would report this as not significant and not discuss it further.
+But at the lower bound of uncertainty the odds is forty one percent less disease in those taking the drug.
+So it could still be clinically useful!

 ---
 ## Let's get tidying!